Select Page

 If your MP never replies:

-You may have an MP who you never hear back from after emailing.
+You may have an MP whom you never hear back from after emailing.

 First, please don’t think that this means that your emails make no difference.
 They do.
-We have spoken to MPs who have not replied to emails from constituents on this issue but said that correspondence from constituents impacted how they voted.
+Busy MPs may not reply to emails from constituents on this issue, but it does not mean that correspondence from constituents will not impact how they vote – many MPs have mentioned that constituent emails influence their votes.

 In regard to requesting a meeting, it’s important that you still go ahead with making that request.
 The worst that can happen is that they don’t reply but do still see that they have a motivated local constituent who cares enough about this issue to ask them to meet.
-Alternatively, this could be the request that cuts through to them and they decide to go ahead with a meeting, giving you an opportunity to directly engage with this MP and have a strong influence on how they vote at Third Reading on the Leadbeater assisted suicide Bill.
+Alternatively, this could be the request that cuts through to them and they decide to go ahead with a meeting, giving you an opportunity to directly engage with your MP and have a strong influence on how they vote at Second Reading on the new assisted suicide Bill.

 If your MP is already onside: